FAQ & Guidelines

 - Reading glasses, if necessary.

-Please make sure to limit the amount of items that you bring with you for your inpatient stay at one of our sites.
+Please make sure to limit the number of items that you bring with you for your inpatient stay at one of our sites.

 Do Bring the Following for Your Stay: